Charmed MongoDB

 22.04

 Before relating to a charmed application, we must first deploy our charmed application.
-In this tutorial we will relate to the Data Integrator Charm.
+In this tutorial we will relate to the Data Integrator charm.
 This is a bare-bones charm that allows for central management of database users, providing support for different kinds of data platforms (e.g. MongoDB, MySQL, PostgreSQL, Kafka, etc) with a consistent, opinionated and robust user experience.
 In order to deploy the Data Integrator Charm we can use the command juju deploy we have learned above:

 juju deploy data-integrator --channel edge --config database-name=test-database